Umesh590/Business-Insights-360-Power-bi-Project/README.md

 - what are all the resources/ data needed to build this dashboard?
 - is there any inputs from stakeholders in terms of design and views of the dashboard? <br>
   After the project kick off meetings, the data engineering team has given the data as per the request of data analytics team, let’s explore them.

+  ## Importing data into PowerBi
+As the database is MySQL in this project, we need to import the datasets from Mysql database to PowerBi by providing the Database access credential
+Dashboard designing
+Based on the mock ups received as requirement, the team will start designing the visuals and create measure as and when required

+## Data Model
+- Data modeling plays a vital role and is considered as the basement of report.
+All the visuals will be build upon the data model.
+- Poor data modeling affects the over all performance of the report.
+- Following good practices of data modeling is must.
+- In this project, we have followed Snowflake data modeling method.